imogen-rickert/Python_game/README.md

 - [Organisation](#organisation)

 ## Game Description
-I created a hangman game where the user has to guess a country chosen by the computer.
+I created a hangman game on Python where the user has to guess a country chosen by the computer.

 ## Rules
 The computer randomly selects a country.
 The user has to try to guess the country, one letter at a time.